stefanmaric/g/README.md

 # tcsh
 ~/.tcshrc

-# For ash for dash, check your $ENV var
+# For ash and dash, check your $ENV var
 echo $ENV
 ```